Skip to main content

 Identity Verification

-Confirms that the user’s provided information matches a real person’s identity through a KYC (Know Your Customer) process.
-This is the “something you know” factor, it proves the person is who they claim to be, not just someone who has access to a phone number.
+Confirms that the user’s provided information matches a real person’s identity through a KYC (Know Your Customer) process — it proves they are who they claim to be, not just someone who has access to a phone number.

 Both steps must be completed for an Entity to be fully verified and gain access to downstream products.